Jamesjue/elijah-reading-group/_posts/2018-02-10-inverting-cnn.md

 (i.e., *inverting* the transformation).
 Such reconstruction provides insight into what the algorithm is looking for in an image.

-## Formulating reconstruction as a gradient-decent-able optimization problem
+## Formulating reconstruction as a gradient-descent-able optimization problem

 The paper formulates the reconstruction problem as an end-to-end optimization problem.
 It adjusts the pixel values of the reconstructed image (**x**) to minimize an objective function.